department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Flagship design library/Components/Alerts and Progress/Snackbar.md

 - To ensure that the snackbar and its content is accessible to all users, the snackbar should not close on its own or after a certain amount of time.
 The snackbar can only be closed by the user selecting the “dismiss” button, another snackbar opening, or the user navigating to a different screen.
 - Screen readers should automatically focus/announce when a snackbar opens and begin reading its content.
 The screen reader will announce the component as an Alert as soon as the action is completed.
 Each action will be announced as a button.
 - If a screen has bottom navigation, the snackbar should open above the navigation.
-- Ensure buttons have a touchpoint of 44px
 - There should only ever be one snackbar on the screen.
-Opening a new snackbar will close the previous or old snackbar.
+Opening a new snackbar will close the previous snackbar.

 ### Related
 * [Snackbar - Material Design](https://m3.material.io/components/snackbar/overview)